normancapule/stretchy/README.md

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `pry` for an interactive prompt that will allow you to experiment.
+Run specs with `rspec`

 ## Contributing